Robert Pires: Early life

-Pires was born in Reims, France, to a Portuguese father and Spanish mother.
+Robert Emmanuel Pires was born on 29 October 1973 in Reims, Marne, France, to a Portuguese father and Spanish mother.
 Pires, the elder of two boys, spent most of his childhood dressed in two football shirts that reflected his divided loyalty.
 One was a Benfica shirt (his father was a fan) and the other was a Real Madrid shirt.
 Pires confessed he had difficulty in school because he did not speak French well at the time, due to the fact his parents only spoke Spanish and Portuguese.
 His passion for football was inherited from his father, António, who played with Les Corpo, a local team, and every Saturday night Pires would watch him play.
 At the age of 15, Pires left school and began his dream of a career in football with a two-year sports degree course in Reims.
 At the insistence of his mother, Pires continued with Reims and eventually was called up four years later.

 Club career

-France
+Metz

 Pires is a graduate of the Metz youth academy, making his senior debut in 1993 against Lyon.
 During his six seasons there, he scored 43 goals in 162 matches, and won the Coupe de la Ligue, prompting a £5 million move to Marseille in 1998.
 Pires had a mixed two-year stay in Provence; his first season saw Marseille miss the 1998–99 French Division 1 title by a point (he had been even closer the year before when Metz had finished runners-up on goal difference) and they also reached the 1999 UEFA Cup Final, losing to Parma.
 His second season saw him suffer a spate of on- and off-field problems, which led him to boycott the club at the season's end.